Ukraine wins G7 security pledges but NATO membership remains elusive

 Moscow reacted harshly to the G7 plan.

+The Russian Foreign Ministry said the summit cemented Ukraine’s “role as the main expendable” in the “hybrid war” that it falsely claimed was “unleashed by NATO against Russia.”

+“Having embarked on an escalation course, they issued a new batch of promises to supply the Kyiv regime with more and more modern and long-range weapons in order to extend the conflict of attrition for as long as possible,” the ministry said in a statement.

-“We consider this extremely ill-judged and potentially very dangerous,” Kremlin spokesman Dmitry Peskov told reporters.
-He added that “by providing security guarantees to Ukraine, they’re infringing on Russia’s security.”
+Kremlin spokesman Dmitry Peskov told reporters that “by providing security guarantees to Ukraine, they’re infringing on Russia’s security.”

 Ukraine has been let down by security guarantees in the past.
 In the 1994 Budapest Memorandum, Russia, the U.S. and U.K agreed that "none of their weapons will ever be used against Ukraine except in self-defense" in exchange for Kyiv transferring its Soviet-era nuclear weapons to Russia.